bahaozsahin/RealtimeDataProcessingBinance/README.md

 - Transformations: edit `kafka_transformer/transformer.py`, update Pinot schema/table if fields change, then `docker-compose build kafka-transformer`.
 - Visualizations: use Superset SQL Lab against `binance_realtime`; sample queries in `data_viz/superset/sample_queries.md`.

+## Current ToDos:
+- Kafka transformations are not getting through to Pinot,
+- Symbol logic is only allowing 1 at one time,
+- More Charts,
+- Adding a final dashboard

 ## Security

 - Keep `.env` local (gitignored).
 Use `.env.example` as the template.